 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 In the Gospel of John, 10: 17-38 Jesus responds to the pointed questions of the Jewish leaders and the Pharisees by telling them that the answers have already been given.

 In earlier verses of this chapter, Jesus refers to Himself as the "good shepherd who lays down his life for his sheep."
 He contrasts Himself to the hired hand who doesn't really care about the sheep.
-Then, in the verses we read on these two days, He also makes it clear that the giving of His life is an act of His free will.
+Then in the following verses He also makes it clear that the giving of His life is an act of His free will.
 He tells the listening crowd that He has the power to lay down his life, and the power to take it up again.
 Anyone hearing and remembering these words would have a source of hope at the time of His crucifixion, knowing that He could rise from the dead and "take up" His life again.
 Without saying it in so many words, Jesus is telling His listeners that He is the Christ.

 But there is a dispute among the people.
 Some say He has a demon, while others say that nobody who had a demon could open the eyes of the blind, as Jesus has done.
 So the Jewish leaders question Him: "How long will you keep us in suspense?
 If you are the Christ, tell us plainly."
 These questioners want Him to declare His equality with God so that they can charge Him with blasphemy.

 Now Jesus tells them that they are looking for something they already have.
 The answer to their question about His identity has already been given: "I told you, and you do not believe.
 The works that I do in my Father's name, they bear witness to me."
 Again, without saying it, He is claiming to be the Son of God.
 He is reminding the people of the miracles and healings He has performed.
 Nobody but the divine Son could do such things.